gabrielfiorotti/gabrielfiorotti/README.md

 - 🧑🏻‍💻 I’m currently working as a freelancer.

-- 📝  I’m always studying, trying to improve my skills and learn new things.
+- 📝  I’m always studying, trying to improve my knowledge and learn new skills.

 - 🚀  How to reach me: [personal website](https://gabrielfiorotti.github.io/PersonalWebsite/)